Getting More Out of CRM Reporting for Schools

 Other areas which can be included in your marketing reports include blog performance, web analytics, and contact-specific marketing reports.
 Again, much of what is available to your school in this area will depend on what system you are using, and you should make an effort to consider the different options available to find the provider most suited to your needs.
-These reports should also be analysed in conjunction with other tools such as Google Analytics and Facebook Insights in order to gain as much actionable information as possible.
+These reports should also be analyzed in conjunction with other tools such as Google Analytics and Facebook Insights in order to gain as much actionable information as possible.

-Creating CRM Dashboards to Easily View Reports
+Creating Dashboards to Easily View Your School’s CRM Reports

 Whatever reports your team wants to utilize, your CRM dashboards will be where they all come together.
 Essentially serving as your home screen for the platform, your dashboard should house all the most pertinent information you need in one place, so that it can be easily viewed and referred to in the course of your activities.

 CRM dashboards can be customized to fit the requirements of your team members, meaning they can each select the reports that are most valuable to them.
 Your admissions manager, for instance, may want to view your enrollment funnel, productivity reports for their team members, and other data relating to conversion success.
 Meanwhile, marketing staff may be more interested in seeing engagement reports for emails, landing pages, and social initiatives.